neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 Trying to get your mind around what Hitler and the Nazis did believe, though, is really difficult because it is wrapped up in the mystical.

-As we said, I had a professor, my favorite professor in college, Robert Poise, wrote a whole book on what he called the "religion of nature," which is how he described the Nazi belief system.
+As we said, I had a professor, my favorite professor in college, Robert Pois, wrote a whole book on what he called the "religion of nature"[^6], which is how he described the Nazi belief system.

 The main thing to focus on, perhaps, though, is that it is not economic at all, which is what's so weird about the way we think now, because we tend to think of political systems as rooted in economic questions.